-If you just bought a first home that you intend to use as your principal residence and haven't lived in another home owned by you or your spouse in the year of purchase or in the previous 4 years, you may be eligible for the First-Time Home Buyers' Tax Credit (HBTC) offered at both the federal and the Quebec provincial level.
-This \$10,000 non-refundable tax credit translates into a tax reduction of \$1,253 at the federal level, after the Quebec abatement.
-At the provincial level, the reduction is \$1,400 (\$1,500 prior to 2023).
-The combined total tax reduction is \$2,653.
+If you just bought a first home that you intend to use as your principal residence and haven't lived in another home owned by you or your spouse in the year of purchase or in the previous 4 years, you may be eligible for the First-Time Home Buyers' Tax Credit (HBTC) offered at the federal.
+This \$10,000 non-refundable tax credit translates into a tax reduction of \$1,500.
 Before your file your tax return, check whether you qualify by visiting:

-- The Canada Revenue Agency (CRA) website at canada.ca/en/revenue-agency.html - The Revenu Québec website at revenuquebec.ca
+The Canada Revenue Agency (CRA) website at canada.ca/en/revenue-agency.html